Fellowship for Equitable Development

-The National Community Reinvestment Coalition and Morgan Stanley partnered to create a community development fellowship that matches top-level master’s degree students with premiere community development organizations.
+The National Community Reinvestment Coalition matches top-level master’s degree students with premiere community development organizations.

-- Forge relationships with leaders in the nonprofit, government, planning and community development fields
+- The opportunity to meet with leaders in the nonprofit, government, planning and community development fields

 Priority will be given to applicants of color, women applicants and applicant members of the LGBTQ community.